hypo69/hypo/pytest/gemini - set 1/en/suppliers/chat_gpt/gemini_traigner.md

 **Explanation and Improvements:**

 The provided Python code only contains variable definitions and docstrings.
 There are no functions or methods to test.
-The solution above creates dummy test cases to illustrate the structure and best practices:
+The solution above creates dummy test cases to illuStarte the structure and best practices:

 1. **`test_empty_function_exists`:**  This test verifies that the module is not empty.
 It's a basic sanity check.